navisharma230708/Induction-programme-/README.md

 Lecture by Dr. Priya Darshni mam on
 'Universal Humans Values'.
   * She explain briefly about

-     1. Understanding :- She told us that , understanding is one of the most important thing to get happiness and prosperity.
+     i.
+Understanding :- She told us that , understanding is one of the most important thing to get happiness and prosperity.

-     2. Personal faculty :- These are the needs to survive .
+     ii.
+Personal faculty :- These are the needs to survive .
 These only need to be sufficient.

-    3.Relationships :- She told that , one of the most needed thing in relationship is understanding.
+    iii.Relationships :- She told that , one of the most needed thing in relationship is understanding.